Jumaana-bit/Jumaana-bit.github.io/README.md

 * __Operating System Concepts:__ Multi-threading, Race Conditions between Processes.
 * __Embedded Systems Software:__ FreeRTOS, Monolithic Kernels, ARM Architecture.

-# Website
+## Website

 The deplyed website can be accessed here: https://jumaana-bit.github.io/

 ## Credits
-This website was created with the help of a tutorial by YouTube Channel Name.
-Special thanks to [Instructor's Name] for the guidance and inspiration.
+This website was created with the help of a tutorial by *compiletab*.
+Special thanks to _compiletab_ channel for the guidance and inspiration.